mkeeter/fidget/README.md

 ### CPU requirements
-`aarch64` platforms require NEON instructions and `x86_64` platforms require AVX2 support; both of these extensions are nearly a decade old and should be widespread.
+`aarch64` platforms require NEON instructions and `x86_64` platforms require AVX2 and BMI2 support; all of these extensions are nearly a decade old and should be widespread.

 Disabling the `jit` feature allows for cross-platform rendering, using an interpreter rather than JIT compilation.
 This is mandatory for the